buley/personal/src/content/blind-spots.md

 **Pattern:**
 I prioritize logic, efficiency, and competence over emotional nuance.
 I don't make decisions based on feelings, and I don't respond well to emotional overreactions in others.
 While this keeps me clear-headed and effective, it also means I may dismiss emotions too quickly—both my own and those of the people around me.

+> *"The greatest enemy of knowledge is not ignorance, it is the illusion of knowledge." — Daniel J. Boorstin*

 **Key Realizations:**
 - Just because an emotion isn't logical doesn't mean it isn't valid